jimmy-guzman/pomodoroclock/README.md

   * Long Break if 4 focus session have passed
 * The user can customize the length of each pomodoro.
 * Keeps track of how many pomodoros have elapsed
-* Button to display info about the pomodoro technique
+* Info module explaining the pomodoro technique
+* Toggle info and settings display
+* Layout Redesign
 ### Future Updates:
-* Layout Redesign
 * The user can save settings to local storage